mishmanners/starter-snake-python/README.md

 **At this point you should feel comfortable making changes to your code and starting new Battlesnake games to test those changes!**

 ## Developing Your Battlesnake Further

 Now you have everything you need to start making your Battlesnake super smart!

 ### Early Development Goals

 Here are some simple goals to help you develop your Battlesnake early on.
 Completing these will make your Battlesnake competitive against other Battlesnakes in multi-player games.
+Earn challenge medals for these:

-- [ ] Avoid colliding with walls
+- [x] Avoid colliding with walls
-- [ ] Avoid colliding with yourself
+- [x] Avoid colliding with yourself
-- [ ] Try to move towards food
+- [x] Try to move towards food
 - [ ] Avoid colliding with other snakes

 Once you have completed these steps you'll be ready to compete live against other Battlesnakes and start exploring and implementing more complex strategies.

 ### Helpful Tips